Go directly to content

 Halal classification by certification institutes

-The EHZ provides an easy-to-understand overview [1] of the necessary criteria for halal certification.
-Certification institutes examine the Koran, the Sunnah of the Prophet Muhammad (s) as well as legal opinions of various scholars and test products, foodstuffs and especially the manufacturing processes according to the previously decided standards.
-These are to be considered in the following as an introduction to the topic and are to be reproduced according to their meaning.
-Halal food must therefore
+The EHZ provides an easy-to-understand overview [1] of the criteria required forhalal certification.
+Certification institutes examine the Quran, the Sunnah of the Prophet Muhammad (s), and legal opinions of various scholars, and test products, food, and especially manufacturing processes according to previously agreed standards.
+These should be considered an introduction to the topic and are reproduced below in essence.
+According to these standards, halal food must

 consist of halal raw materials

-• come from permitted animals that have been slaughtered in an Islamically correct manner.
+• come from permitted animals that have been slaughtered in accordance with Islamic law.

-Alcohol may also not be used for processing, whereby ethanol is meant by alcohol in this context.
-In the figurative sense, all intoxicating substances are basically forbidden (haram).
+Alcohol may not be used in processing either, whereby alcohol in this context refers to ethanol.
+In a figurative sense, all intoxicating substances are prohibited (haram).
 Furthermore, seafood is generally permitted.
 As cold-blooded animals, these do not require slaughter.

 These criteria can be broken down further below.
-Since the meat category is a broad and sometimes complex area of this topic, the focus will first be on the products and foodstuffs.
-Points such as halal slaughtering and the criteria in the manufacturing process (keyword: cross-contamination) of food will be dealt with in separate articles.
+Since the meat category is a broad and sometimes complex area of this topic, the focus will initially be on products and foodstuffs.
+Issues such as halal slaughter and criteria in the food production process (keyword: cross-contamination) will be dealt with in separate articles.

-• Vegetable raw materials in which no fermentation has taken place (e.g. unfermented fruit juices)
+• Plant-based raw materials that have not undergone fermentation (e.g., unfermented fruit juices)

 • Meat from dead animals

-• Meat of carnivores with fangs, as well as birds of prey with claws.
+• Meat from predators with fangs, as well as birds of prey with claws

-• Alcohol as a stimulant, regardless of form and concentration
+• Alcohol as a luxury food, regardless of form and concentration

 The criteria mentioned all seem somewhat abstract.
-For better clarification, two concrete examples are dealt with.
+For clarification, two specific examples will be discussed.

-As previously indicated, there are very subtle nuances in food production that, when considered by certifiers and scholars, can result in minimally varying food regulations due to different regional conditions and other circumstances.
-Simple examples were chosen for clarity.
-Transfer to complicated production processes requires much more complex and in-depth considerations.
+As previously indicated, there are very subtle nuances in food production that can lead to minimally varying dietary regulations when considered by certifiers and scholars due to different regional conditions and other circumstances.
+Simple examples have been chosen for clarification purposes.
+Transferring this to complicated production processes requires significantly more complex and in-depth considerations.